dnoice/audio-transcriber/README.md

 A professional-grade audio transcription tool with advanced preprocessing capabilities, parallel batch processing, and multiple output formats.
 Powered by OpenAI's Whisper model and optimized for challenging audio conditions.

-## 🎯 Ready to Use - Sample Audio Included!
+## 🎯 Ready to Use - Sample Audio Included

 **No hunting for test files!** This tool comes with two professionally recorded sample audio files in the `assets/` folder, ready for immediate experimentation: